What are accommodation letters?

 - If you have not yet met with your Accessibility Specialist during the current academic year, you will need to stop by the ASC or call 507-786-3288 to schedule a 30 minute check-in with Connie or Laura.

-- Beginning in fall 2012, your accommodation letter will be e-mailed directly to your professors from your Accessibility Specialist.
+- Your accommodation letter will be e-mailed directly to your professors from your Accessibility Specialist.
 Your letter will not be delivered to your professors until you have scheduled your check-in appointment with your Accessibility Specialist (see above).

 What do I need to do after my accommodation letter is delivered?